 - 1 tbsp Sichuan Peppercorns (1 tbsp grounded): Traditionally, authentic Chinese 5 spice recipes use Sichuan peppercorns.
 You can buy this in many supermarkets however, black peppercorns is a great alternative.

-If you’re using grounded spices, simply mix the ingredients together in a mixing bowl and store in an airtight container.
+If you’re using grounded spices, simply mix the ingredients together in a mixing bowl and store it in an airtight container.
 The fresher the ground the better the flavour!

-Recipes Using Chinese 5 Spice
+Recipes To Make With Chinese 5 Spice

 - Chinese Curry Sauce